jsimnz/martini-contrib/response/README.md

 ### Usage

-It currently requires you to be using the [encoder](http://github.com/martini-contrib/encoder) middleware which is easy to get running.

-And works with the generic martini handler structure.
+It currently requires you to be using the [encoder](http://github.com/martini-contrib/encoder) middleware which is easy to get running, And works with the generic martini handler structure.

 This is a over simplified example, but understand how the return values from handlers work